T0RNATO/mcdocdoc/mcdoc-syntax.md

 Hopefully all of that is _fairly_ sensible.
 To work out where you can import things from like the `Text` in that example, there's unfortunately not really a better way than just looking through the vanilla-mcdoc repo, probably specifically [the `util` folder](https://github.com/SpyglassMC/vanilla-mcdoc/tree/main/java/util).

-However, this isn't something you'd use all this much, and the only other one that you're likely to use is probably `::java::world::item::ItemStack`, which is an ItemStack like `{id: "apple", components: {...}}`
+However, importing types isn't something you're likely to use all that much - the only other one that you're likely to use is probably
+`::java::world::item::ItemStack`, which is an ItemStack like `{id: "apple", components: {...}}`

 ## Attributes